turtlehunter/HexchatScripts/README.md

 ## Slack
 A script to improve the usability of [Slack](https://slack.com) communication via IRC.
 Currently only removes voice and devoice messages.

+## Colour Name
+A script that colours usernames within messages, following the standard HexChat colouring scheme.
+Regex is used for pattern matching, to avoid conflicts and collisions.
+This script is currently being tested, though no major issues seem to be present.